AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### Table 2
 #### Order Table

-The "Order_Table" storing information about orders placed in a system.
-It captures details such as the order ID, the product ID of the item ordered, the quantity of the product, and the price per unit.The "Order_Table" facilitates the management of orders placed within the system.
+The "Order_Table" stores information about orders placed in a system.
+It captures details such as the order ID, the product ID of the item ordered, the quantity of the product, and the price per unit.
+The "Order_Table" facilitates the management of orders placed within the system.
 It captures essential details about each order, including the product ordered, the quantity, and the price per unit.
 This information is vital for tracking sales, managing inventory, and analyzing customer purchase patterns.

 ##### Columns
 - order_id (Primary Key): An integer field uniquely identifying each order placed within the system.